dariomonopoli-dev/flash-3.5-action/README.md

 `max-tokens` is a hard cap, not a soft target.
 Enforcement happens in two places:

-1. **Preflight** — before the first API call, the runner estimates input tokens from `systemPrompt + userPrompt` using a 4-chars/token heuristic.
+1. **Preflight**.
+Before the first API call, the runner estimates input tokens from `systemPrompt + userPrompt` using a 4-chars/token heuristic.
 If that estimate already exceeds the cap, the run aborts before any billing.
-2. **Per-iteration** — after each model call the runner records the API-reported token usage.
+2. **Per-iteration**.
+After each model call the runner records the API-reported token usage.
 If the running total crosses the cap, the next iteration is skipped and the loop exits with a `BudgetExceededError`.

 The runner counts all three billable categories: prompt input, visible response, and hidden "thinking" tokens used by Gemini 2.5+/3.x flash models.
 It reads `responseTokenCount` and `thoughtsTokenCount` directly from the API's usage metadata, so reported `tokens-used` matches what Google bills.